kyhavlov/consul-alerting/README.md

 | ------------------ |------------ |
 | `change_threshold` | The time (in seconds) that this service must be in a failing state before alerting.
 Defaults to the global `change_threshold`.
 | `distinct_tags`    | Treat every tag registered as a distinct service, and specify the tag when sending alerts about the failing service.
 Defaults to false.
 | `ignored_tags`     | Tags to ignore when using `distinct_tags`.
-Useful when excluding generic tags like "master" that are spread across multiple clusters.
+Useful when excluding generic tags like "master" that are spread across multiple clusters of the same service.

 #### Handler Options
 Handlers must have `enabled = true` in order to be active.